mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --show-defaults

-   Display default settings for mysqld from the local configuration file.
+   Display default settings for :command:`mysqld` from the local configuration file.

 .. option:: --show-servers

-   Display running servers on the local host.
+   Display information about servers running on the local host.
 The utility examines the host process list to determine which servers are running.

 .. option:: --start, -s